hannelorelongin/flams-v1/README.md

-# FLAMS: Find Lysine Acylation and other Modification Sites
+# FLAMS: Find Lysine Acylation & other Modification Sites

 A command-line tool to analyze the conservation of lysine modifications, by means of a position-based search against the CPLM database v.4.